Indirect Cooling of Weakly Coupled Trapped-Ion Mechanical Oscillators: Origins of weakly cooled modes

 \section{Origins of weakly cooled modes}

-WCMs can arise due to geometric relationships between the ion crystal and the cooling radiation, if the effective wave vector of the cooling radiation has small or zero projection onto the axes of ion motion in the modes of interest.
-This encompasses multiple cooling modalities, referring to the wave vector of a single laser beam for Doppler cooling~\cite{Wineland1979, wineland1998experimental} or two-level sideband cooling~\cite{Diedrich1989}, the difference wave vector of two laser beams in Raman sideband cooling~\cite{Monroe1995a, wineland1998experimental} or electromagnetically-induced transparency cooling~\cite{morigi2000ground, Roos2000b}, or the direction of a magnetic field gradient used in rf/microwave sideband cooling~\cite{wineland1998experimental, Ospelkaus2011, Sriarunothai2018, srinivas2019trapped}.
-Often, laser beams or magnetic field gradients are set up with an effective wave vector projection that predominately aligns with the axes of specific motional modes, which are used for coherent operations to produce ion-motion or ion-ion entanglement, and small projection onto the other ``spectator'' motional modes.
-This reduces the contribution of spectator modes to the Debye-Waller effect~\cite{wineland1998experimental}.
-However, the anharmonicity of the Coulomb interaction can lead to cross-Kerr-type coupling with the spectator modes, resulting in motional decoherence through mutual motional-state-dependent frequency shifts if the spectator modes are not cold~\cite{roos2008nonlinear,nie2009theory}.
-This has been identified as one of the leading error sources in two-qubit entangling gates~\cite{gaebler2016high, srinivas2021high} and quantum logic spectroscopy techniques~\cite{lin2020quantum}.
-Cooling these spectator modes directly to improve performance requires additional laser beams or magnetic field gradients.
+WCMs often arise due to geometric relationships between the ion crystal and the cooling radiation, for example if the effective wave vector of the cooling radiation has small or zero projection onto a direction of ion motion in a mode of interest.
+This encompasses multiple cooling modalities, referring to the wave vector of a single laser beam for Doppler cooling~\cite{Wineland1979, wineland1998experimental} or resolved sideband cooling~\cite{Diedrich1989}, the difference wave vector of two laser beams in Raman sideband cooling~\cite{Monroe1995a, wineland1998experimental} or electromagnetically-induced transparency cooling~\cite{morigi2000ground, Roos2000b}, or the direction of a magnetic field gradient used in rf/microwave sideband cooling~\cite{wineland1998experimental, Ospelkaus2011, Sriarunothai2018, srinivas2019trapped}.
+Often laser beams or magnetic field gradients are deliberately set up with an effective wave vector projection that predominately aligns with the axes of specific motional modes, which are used for coherent operations to produce ion-motion or ion-ion entanglement, and small projection onto other ``spectator'' motional modes, to reduce the contributions of spectator modes to the Debye-Waller effect~\cite{wineland1998experimental}.
+However, the anharmonicity of the Coulomb interaction can lead to cross-Kerr-type coupling with spectator modes, resulting in motional decoherence through mutual motional-state-dependent frequency shifts if the spectator modes are not cold~\cite{roos2008nonlinear,nie2009theory}.
+This has been identified as one of the leading error sources in some two-qubit entangling gates~\cite{gaebler2016high, srinivas2021high} and quantum logic spectroscopy experiments~\cite{lin2020quantum}.
+Cooling these spectator modes directly to improve performance often requires additional laser beams or magnetic field gradients.